-A Denver Police Horse Died After His Trainer Locked Him In A Stall WIthout Food And Water And Forgeot About Him
+Denver Police Horse Died After His Trainer Locked Him In A Stall WIthout Food And Water And Forgot About Him

 The next time somebody took notice of MC Hammer, 16 hours had passed, and he’d had no food or water in that period of time.

-According to The Denver Post, when he was found at about 6:15 a.m. the next morning, the horse appeared to be in distress from lack of food and water, but was otherwise “bright, alert and responsive.”
+According to the Denver Post, when he was found at about 6:15 a.m. the next morning, the horse appeared to be in distress from lack of food and water, but was otherwise “bright, alert and responsive.”
 He was given food and water, but by the afternoon he was showing signs of stomach pain.
 He was taken to the Littleton Equine Medical Center, where he was evaluated and monitored overnight.

-According to a statement from the Denver Police Department (DPD), by the next morning veterinarians determined that MC Hammer had developed colic and would not recover.
+According to a statement from the Denver Police Department (DPD), by the next morning, veterinarians determined that MC Hammer had developed colic and would not recover.
 He was humanely destroyed.

-According to The Horse magazine, hydration is critical for horses.
+According to the Horse, hydration is critical for horses.
 Although in extreme cases they can go without food for up to four days, most horses will start to get sick after two days.
-And in higher temperatures, horses’ water needs increase dramatically.
+And in higher temperatures, a horse’s water needs increase dramatically.

 According to the DPD statement, it’s not certain that Teeter’s actions caused the horse to die.